-Kibale National Park Uganda.
-It is one of Uganda’s most beautiful tropical rain forest in Kabarole district in western Uganda.
+Kibale National Park Uganda is one of Uganda’s most beautiful tropical rain forest in Kabarole district in western Uganda.
 The forest covers 795 square kilometers.
 The forest is a habitat to a number of wildlife species among which includes 13 different primate species such as famous chimpanzees and endemic Uganda Mangabay.

 Climate and Temperatures in Kibale National Park Uganda